Students in the Chapel Scholars program pose for a group photo in front of Duke Chapel.

 Chapel Scholars have priority access to Duke Chapel’s programs, initiatives, events, and mentor networks.
 New Scholars are placed in a cohort that connects them with other students from a wide range of Christian traditions.
 Scholars are also encouraged to form discipleship and pastoral mentoring relationships with Chapel ministry staff.
 Scholars are eligible for funding up to $1,000 annually (up to $500 in their first year) to support mission trips, conferences, and service projects.

+Applications are accepted on a rolling basis.
 Students are eligible to apply at any point in their Duke career.

 Program Mission and Objective